wgrathwohl/VERA/README.md

 ### Training

-An explanation of flags for different modes of training
+An explanation of flags for different modes of training.
+Without any of these flags, an unsupervised VERA model will be trained.

 - `--clf_only` For training a classifier on its own, i.e. without an EBM as in JEM.
 - `--jem` Do JEM training.